The Best Gaming Monitors Under 150 USD (2023 Reviews)

 • Quick response time, low input lag

-• Height-adjustable stand, USB hub
+• Height-adjustable stand, USB hub, built-in speakers

 The Cons: